tan-wei/genet/README.md

 ```

 <p class="warning">
-Note that you can not write a method call like `http.path.toLowerCase()` because Deplug resolves `http.path.toLowerCase` as a layer attribute named `http.path.toLowerCase`.
+Note that you can not write a method call like `http.path.toLowerCase()` because Genet resolves `http.path.toLowerCase` as a layer attribute named `http.path.toLowerCase`.
 </p>

 #### Builtin Manipulators